psacre/info0948-introduction-to-intelligent-robotics/README.md

 ### Tutorials

 If it is the first time you hear about ROS2 and Gazebo, don't worry.
 Two introductory sessions will be given in the beginning of the semester.
 The first one will be dedicated to ROS2 and the way it works.
-The second one will introduce Gazebo and how you can simulate the Turtlebot for the project.
+The second one will introduce Gazebo and how you can simulate the TurtleBot for the project.
 We will also focus on `tf2`, the tree of transforms of your robot application.
 The content related to tutorials and homework can be found in the **[tutorials folder](tutorials)**.